 - Reduced Travel Costs — You can meet with people in distant locations while sitting at your desk at school or home.
 This cuts significant costs on gas and public transportation.

-- Increased School Staff Productivity — Emails, instant messages, and even phone calls are much more likely to end in misunderstandings because there’s no face-to-face communication to help interpret meaning from important nuances.
+- Increased School Staff Productivity — Emails, instant messaging, and even phone calls are much more likely to end in misunderstandings because there’s no face-to-face communication to help interpret meaning from important nuances.
 Video conferencing helps participants focus better, be more clearly understood, and move forward more quickly to making decisions and on to the next steps of administrative projects.

 - Improved Communications — Video communications allow participants to see one another’s facial expressions and interpret common body language.
 Adding visual cues only helps both sides understand the topics at hand.
 School officials can hold meetings in real time, helping teachers and staff feel much more connected with the school.